 - Medical Exemption: A reason for a medical exemption must be set forth in writing by a board-certified physician explaining that a particular immunization is detrimental to a child’s health.
 Such a medical exemption waives the requirement for that particular immunization until the immunization is no longer detrimental to the child’s health.

 - There are no religious or philosophical exemptions.

 Emergency & Health Information

-Family emergency information is completed at the time of registration through TADS.
+Family emergency information is completed at the time of registration through Veracross.
 Parents are asked to make the school aware of any health issues at that time.
-If changes occur during the year, it is the responsibility of the parent or guardian to update their TADS/Educate account or notify the school in writing, by phone, or over email.
+If changes occur during the year, it is the responsibility of the parent or guardian to update their child’s medical profile in Veracross.

 Health Officer & School Nurse

-Long Trail School has a full-time Health Officer and a part-time nurse on staff.
+Long Trail School has a school nurse on staff.

 Health Insurance and Medical Records

 All students are required to have health insurance coverage.